Sunday, January 23, 2011

 It took nearly 60 years for the United States government to take those like Anthony, Bloomer, and Stanton seriously, but finally on August 26, 1920 what I can only describe as the glorious 19th Amendment was ratified, and women were allowed to enter the political sphere as undisputed, legitimate, registered voters.

-"Failure is not an option."
-Is it just me,
+This is very similar to my school's motto: "Failure is not an option."
+Is it just me, or is this button freaking awesome? |

 To say that our progress has halted would be a gross miscalculation.
 In the past five decades women have seen the legalization of birth control and laws like Roe v.
 Wade.
 Women have worked their way into the bloodstream of universities and hospitals, police academies and the military.
 We are slamming gavels, writing novels, catching criminals, running, jumping, performing, dancing, literately and figuratively building bridges.